 Playing regular golf has excellent benefits to you and your heart health, it can reduce blood pressure and cholesterol and reduces your chances of suffering from stroke and diabetes.

-So why not take a look at the nearest golf course to you, using The Social Golfer, the unique golf course guide is written by golfers, for golfers and will help you locate your nearest course no matter where you are in the world.
+This is not immediately obvious when you arrive at a golf club but, why not take a look at the nearest golf course to you, using The Social Golfer, the unique golf course guide is written by golfers, for golfers and will help you locate your nearest course, no matter where you are in the world.

-Especially when some golf courses can become quite remote and the journey time for help can be quite long, which is not what’s needed should a cardiac event occur.
+Especially as some golf courses can become quite remote, and the journey time for help can be quite long, which is not ideal should a cardiac event occur.

 Now it’s just about making sure that all golfers are ‘heart safe’ for peace of mind of all when taking on an early morning round of 18!